AdobeDocs/advertising-cloud.en/help/dsp/inventory/private-inventory-about.md

 [!UICONTROL Simple Ad Serving] provides non-decisioned, guaranteed ad delivery and reporting for media served outside of Advertising Cloud DSP.

-Each ad is served directly by the publisher, and DSP provides an event-tracking pixel to send to the publisher, who needs to implement the pixel and traffic the ads.
+Each ad is served directly by the publisher, and DSP provides an event-tracking pixel to send to the publisher, who must implement the pixel and traffic the ads.

 For more information, see "[About [!UICONTROL Simple Ad Serving]](simple-deal-about.md)."